The Sweethearts and the Culprits

 Camellias bloom when the garden is brown and the weather is chilly and the world is napping.
 Those occasional balmy days that break up cold weather stretches are like dinner bells to torpid bees and ants.

-In early spring we’ve seen hardy bumblebees and other types of bees forage among the pollen-rich anthers of late-winter-blooming Japonicas.
+In early spring bumblebees, honeybees and natives forage among the pollen-rich anthers of late-winter-blooming Japonicas.

-On sunny autumn days, we’ve seen the lone migrating monarch, dancing yellow sulfurs and an occasional late swallowtail, one that perhaps recently stretched its new wings, investigate fall-blooming Sasanquas.
+On sunny autumn days, we’ve seen the lone migrating monarch, dancing yellow sulfurs and an occasional late swallowtail, one that may have recently stretched its new wings, investigate fall-blooming Sasanquas for nectar.
+And honeybees, too, are out for a late sip of nectar and gathering of pollen before winter sets in.

 Here’s where choices matter.
 Those large, come-hither blooms overblown with petals are not the first choice of insects.